The bun pm command group provides a set of utilities for working with Bun's package manager.

 To run scripts for untrusted dependencies and add to trustedDependencies

-bun pm trust <names>
+bun pm trust <names>Options for the trust command

-: Trust all untrusted dependencies.
+--all: Trust all untrusted dependencies.

 default-trusted